eeariass/eeariass.github.io/_posts/2020-10-01-junos-apply-path.md

 ##
 $apply-path "protocols bgp group <*> neighbor <*>";
 ```
-As we add new BGP peers in r1, the $apply-path would be automatically expanded with the new IP addresses from the neighbors.
+As we add new BGP peers to r1's BGP group, the $apply-path would be automatically expanded with the new IP addresses from the neighbors.

-#### Example 4 - New configured peer IP dynamically added to the $prefix-list
+#### Example 4 - Peer IP dynamically added to the $prefix-list
 ```
 [edit]
 root@r1# show policy-options $prefix-list BGP-PEER | display inheritance